Large-Scale Methods for Distributionally Robust Optimization: Broader Impact

-} The authors would like to thank Hongseok Namkoong for discussions and insights, as well as Nimit Sohoni for comments on an earlier draft.
-DL, YC and JCD were supported by the NSF under CAREER Award CCF-1553086 and HDR 1934578 (the Stanford Data Science Collaboratory) and Office of Naval Research YIP Award N00014-19-2288.
+}DL, YC and JCD were supported by the NSF under CAREER Award CCF-1553086 and HDR 1934578 (the Stanford Data Science Collaboratory) and Office of Naval Research YIP Award N00014-19-2288.
 YC was supported by the Stanford Graduate Fellowship.
-AS is supported by the NSF CAREER Award CCF-1844855.
+AS is supported by a Microsoft Research Faculty Fellowship, NSF CAREER Award CCF-1844855, NSF Grant CCF-1955039, a PayPal research gift, and a Sloan Research Fellowship.